KoleckOLP/yt-dl_portable/python/share/doc/yt_dlp/README.txt

 2. PORTABLE CONFIGURATION: yt-dlp.conf in the same directory as the bundled binary.
 If you are running from source-code (<root dir>/yt_dlp/__main__.py), the root directory is used instead.
-3. HOME CONFIGURATION: yt-dlp.conf in the home path given by -P "home:<path>", or in the current directory if no such path is given
+3. HOME CONFIGURATION: yt-dlp.conf in the home path given by -P, or in the current directory if no such path is given
 4. USER CONFIGURATION:
     -   %XDG_CONFIG_HOME%/yt-dlp/config (recommended on Linux/macOS)
     -   %XDG_CONFIG_HOME%/yt-dlp.conf